 - Oral Biology is offered through the Department of Biology in collaboration with the NYU College of Dentistry.
 The goal of the specialization includes advancing the knowledge base in oral biology in order to provide 1) pre-dental applicants with an opportunity to strengthen their bio-science education, thereby increasing their competitiveness for admission to dental school, and 2) US and international dentists with graduate-level training and experience in research methodology and technology to better qualify them for careers in academic dentistry and/or healthcare-related industry activities; and enabling practicing dentists to improve the quality of care they offer by increasing their understanding of basic biological principles in a field applicable to dentistry.
 Track adviser: Dr. Yihong Li (firstname.lastname@example.org).

 - Dual Degree M.S. in Biology and MBA from Stern, offered in conjunction with NYU's Stern School of Business.
 This program meets a need for academic preparation and training in Scientist-Managers for the biotechnology and pharmacology industries, academic Industrial Liaison personnel, Investment Specialists for the financial sector, and Government Regulatory personnel.
-Program advisers: Christine Rushlow for Biology (firstname.lastname@example.org) and Christina Hatcher for Stern (email@example.com).
+Program advisers: Christine Rushlow for Biology (email@example.com) and Sarah E. Lazzari for Stern (firstname.lastname@example.org).
 GRE for Applicants to Biology/Business: GRE general test or GMAT scores required.
 Send official GMAT test scores to GSAS using school code 5TF-5G-76 (also separately send GMAT scores to Stern where the GMAT is required, using their GMAT school code)